A-Mozeak/daily-raise/README.md

  In digital meetings, we often find that hand-raising is just as useful and necessary as it is in the real world.

  In this tutorial, we will walk through implementing hand-raising functionality using the Daily.co API.
-I'll be setting up a live site using Firebase and vanilla web technologies, but the same principles apply to any web host or framework that you'd prefer.

 ## Setup
 To start, let's create a simple chat app using the [Super Simple Demo](https://docs.daily.co/docs/demos#section-1-super-simple-demo).
 The Super Simple Demo imports two scripts in the header of its *index.html* file: